 Whether you’re newly diagnosed or looking to shake up your routine, here are our top tips to help you move safely, confidently, and most importantly moves in a way that feels good for you.

-1. Start Slow and Steady
+Start Slow and Build Gradually

 You don’t need to go hard from day one.
 Begin with something simple, like a 10-minute walk after dinner or a gentle stretch in the morning.
 Every bit of movement counts, and small steps really do add up over time.